abhilashk23/user-login-api/README.md

 ## Storage For API
-The API uses AWS S3 for storing file files.
+The API uses AWS S3 for storing image files.